Dreamteam Calamities: Katrina

 "I don't want to be a slave to his choices anymore!"
 Katrina cried.

 "You're not.
 Nobody controls you anymore, Katrina.
 Just go do what your heart tells you.
 It's what I'm doing."

 Katrina nodded, taking Wish's hands in her own.
 For a moment, she rubbed at smooth signs of muscle and tendon on the back of Wish's hands, admiring them, wondering if there might be anything more there.
-Whathisname had asked the least of Wish is the way putting on "shows" for he and his guests, and Wish had never seemed comfortable with her in that role.
+Whathisname had asked the least of Wish in the way putting on "shows" for him and his guests, and Wish had never seemed comfortable in that role.
 She pulled Wish up into her lap and held her.
 "I'll try," she said.

 Wish climbed out of her lap.
 "Then go apologize to Ken.
 Maybe you don't get it yet, but Freya and I do."